-As an alternative, if the UE is not able to determine its own location, the UE should try to request its location from the access network.
+As an alternative, if the UE is not able to determine its own location, the UE should try to request its location from the access network, if the UE supports such functionality.
 The access network may know the location of the access point where the UE is connected to.
-The UE should request the location information from the access network according to clause 7.6.
-The UE shall insert the location information received as a response to the location query in the emergency SIP INVITE request.
+In this case, the UE should request the location information from the access network according to clause 7.6.
+The UE shall insert the location information received as a response to the location query, if any, in the emergency SIP INVITE request.
 This location information may be network based, e.g. line identification, or geographical location information.